Managing and Applying Code Formatting Rules

 To reformat code with Code Cleanup

-- In the Code Cleanup dialog box that opens, select the Default: Reformat Code in the Available Profiles area.
+- In the Code Cleanup dialog that opens, select the Default: Reformat Code profile.

 - Click Run.
 ReSharper will reformat code in the selected scope according to your formatting preferences.

-If you want to reformat code without opening the Code Cleanup dialog box, you can bind the default Reformat Code profile to the silent cleanup and run it simply by pressing Ctrl+Shift+Alt+F. You can also create a custom cleanup profile that would combine reformatting code with other code style tasks.
+If you want to reformat code without opening the Code Cleanup dialog, you can bind the default Reformat Code profile to the silent cleanup and run it simply by pressing Ctrl+Shift+Alt+F. You can also create a custom cleanup profile that would combine reformatting code with other code style tasks.

 Configuring code formatting rules